Basic Policy and Promotion System

 CDP

-CDP is the world's leading ESG assessment organization that evaluates companies and cities on their strategies for climate change and their efforts to reduce greenhouse gas (GHG) emissions.
+The CDP is a leading global ESG evaluation institution that evaluates greenhouse gas (GHG) emissions reduction initiatives and strategies for tackling climate change which are implemented by countries and cities around the world.
 We started participating in 2020 and received a Climate Change Score of B in 2022.

 CDP